 A Flat Prohibition on Surrogacy Contracts

 Arizona takes one of the strictest positions in the country on traditional surrogacy.
-This statute does not regulate surrogacy agreements.
+Arizona Revised Statute 25-218 does not regulate surrogacy agreements.
 It prohibits them outright.
+This applies whether the intended parents are a married couple, a same-sex couple, or a single individual.

 No person may enter into, induce, arrange, procure or otherwise assist in the formation of a surrogate parentage contract.